naa986/wp-paypal/wp-paypal/readme.txt

 * Send a purchase confirmation email to your customer after a transaction
 * Send a sale notification email to one or more recipients (e.g. the seller) after a transaction
 * Customize PayPal buttons with CSS
+* Accept payments with PayPal smart payment buttons
+* Accept Pay Later Pay in 4 payments

 *Note: This is NOT an official PayPal product.*

 === How to Use Payment Button for PayPal ===

 Once you have installed this plugin you need to go to the settings menu to configure some PayPal settings (WP PayPal -> Settings).

+= PayPal Checkout Settings =

+These settings apply to the "[wp_paypal_checkout]" shortcode button.
+It uses the PayPal Checkout payment method.

+* **Client ID**: The client ID for your PayPal REST API app
+* **Currency Code**: The default currency code for payments
+* **Return URL**: The redirect URL after a successful payment
+* **Cancel URL**: The redirect URL when a payment is cancelled

+= PayPal Payments Standard Settings =

+These settings apply to the "[wp_paypal]" shortcode button.
+It uses the PayPal Payments Standard payment method.

 * **PayPal Merchant ID**: Your PayPal Merchant ID
 * **PayPal Email**: Your PayPal email address